 As we enjoyed our last day in Greenport, the weather began to “lift”, so we enjoyed one last sunset before we left to head back to Shelter Island, this time to beautiful West Neck Harbor.

 Throwing an anchor in West Neck Harbor, on the Southwest corner of the island, was a goal for us.
-We were here for our 25th wedding anniversary.
+We were here for our 25th wedding anniversary, and loved it.
 We had just set anchor in this beautiful harbor on an absolutely spectacular summer day, only to find out that our generator wasn’t working.
-We had a refrigerator filled with great food purchased in East Hampton for our 5 day without the kids, along with our celebratory bottle of champagne!
+We had a refrigerator filled with great food purchased in East Hampton for our 5 days without the kids, along with our celebratory bottle of champagne!
 So we ended up at Island Boatyard while the generator was fixed.
-Not our plan, so we were thrilled to be back in this remarkably beautiful spot.
+Not our plan, so we were thrilled to be back in this remarkably beautiful spot, at anchor vs. being in the marina.
 We anchored on the south side of the harbor near the neck, and rode the dinghy over to the narrow strip of sand that borders Shelter Island Sound.
 There’s a dirt/sand road that runs the length of the neck, and it’s a popular spot for walkers and fisherman.

 And we found some wonderful shells…